kojiromike/magento-retail-order-management/docs/INSTALL.md

 ### For More Information

-For more detailed information about the eBay Enterprise Exchange Platform, see the [Exchange Platform](http://www.ebayenterprise.com/commerce_technologies/exchange_platform.php) overview on [ebayenterprise.com](http://www.ebayenterprise.com).
+For more detailed information about eBay Enterprise Retail Order Management, see the [Retail Order Management](http://www.ebayenterprise.com/commerce_technologies/exchange_platform.php) overview on [ebayenterprise.com](http://www.ebayenterprise.com).

 ## Implementation Roadmap